Our story

 This is Will.

-This is Will with earbuds.
 This is what all earbuds look like after a short time being used by Will.
 This is a rope style that I found in a major retailer and was told it might be better than others since it is a tougher material.

 This is a before and after version of the regular earbuds he uses.
 We go through at least a pair a month!!